Cover photo from Skinos Mastiha Official Website

 Attaining the resin

 About 24 villages in southern Chios Island are known as the mastiha villages.
-The tree is pruned during the winter months to keep its round shape.
-This is so the resin can be collected most efficiently.
-Spring brings back-breaking work that is required to harvest the resin.
+During the winter months, the tree is pruned to maintain its round shape, allowing the resin to be collected most efficiently.
+Spring brings back-breaking work to harvest the resin.

 The farmworkers prepare “the table” by weeding a round area below the mastic tree and sweeping it.
 They then spread limestone to create a flat surface where the resin will fall and congeal but not dissolve.
-They then make shallow incisions starting from the bottom and going to the top; the bottom produces thicker droplets and the top finer ones.
-About three to four weeks after the incisions are made, they collect the drops from “the table” and pick those remaining on the trunk.
-If it rains even once, the mastiha resin will be lost.
+They then make shallow incisions starting from the bottom and going to the top; the bottom produces thicker droplets, and the top finer ones.
+About three to four weeks after making the incisions, workers collect the drops from “the table” and pick those remaining on the trunk.
+If it rains even once, workers lose the mastiha resin.

 They gather their resin crop in the fall and clean it by sifting, washing, and removing impurities.